Degree conferred: Associate in Applied Science – 64 credits (Limited Transferability)

 Program contact: Division of Allied Health (815) 921-3200 or program coordinator, (815) 921-3256

-Non-Internship Option A: Intended for firefighters who wish to expand their knowledge base and enhance current skills for personal growth and/or advancement while earning a degree.
+Non-Apprenticeship Sequence: Intended for firefighters who wish to expand their knowledge base and enhance current skills for personal growth and/or advancement while earning a degree.

 Graduates have secured positions in; firefighting, fire protection and prevention, fire service instruction, dispatch/communications, fire equipment and manufacturing sales, emergency medical services, and volunteer fire protection.
 With additional training, graduates may enter into a variety of fire service specialty fields such as fire inspection and fire investigation.

 Illinois currently allows for educational preference points for those applicants who possess an A.A.S. degree in Fire Science.
 While most fire departments follow standard hiring practices, each fire department may have specific requirements and/or practices.
 Interested students should consult with the Fire Science Program Coordinator or an Academic Advisor.

 Graduates of this program may transfer to Southern Illinois University Carbondale (SIUC) to pursue the Bachelor of Science B.S. in Public Safety Management.
 Students are advised to contact SIUC's program representative at: email@example.com.

 All students, regardless of whether they are going to follow Sequence A or Sequence B must meet these core course requirements for the degree.

 Also includes 12 credit hours of Fire Science electives.